myowinthein/hr-guidelines-for-startups/README.md

-# Recruitment
+# 🌟 Recruitment ✨

-### Finding the Candidates
+### Searching for the Right Candidates 👥
+- Collect candidates by
-- Ask recommended candidates from instructors, classes or company employees
+  - Asking for referral from existing company employees
+  - Asking for recommended students from institutes by instructors
+  - Job posting in portals
-- Check the resumes and list the best potential candidates
+- Read the resumes and choose the selections (1st filter)
-- Email each candidate to send their best portfolios and GitHub link
+- Email each candidate to request their best portfolios or GitHub repositories
+- Check the source codes and choose the selections (2nd filter)
+- Sort the candidates by their ranking
-- Email candidates that pass the project review for interview arrangement
+- Email candidates for interview arrangement

-### Interview Questions
+### Interview Questions 🗣️

-> Focus on hiring a web developer

-##### General
+##### General 💭
 - Why do u choose programming career?
 - What are ur career goals?
 - How do u approach new language or framework?
-- What do u think about my company?
+- Why u apply at my company?
 - Have a plan to relocate overseas country in the future?

-##### Personality
+##### Personality 😄
 - Solo or team player?
 - Interest in client communications?
 - Kind of management style u like?